TickleThePanda/carpe-dm/src/plans/unbound.md

 >
 > You're brought to the base of the tower, where there's the outline of
 > a doorway carved in the stone of the building, facing the bottom of
 > the valley.
-It's here she says to <q>Wait here until there are three
+It's here she says to ‘Wait here until there are three
-> and then speak the password "Unbind".</q>
+> and then speak the password “Unbind”.’
 >
 > The dreams end there.
 Some of the specifics fade, but you can still
 > remember the way to the tower and women who helps you.